-You need to make sure that the person you put in charge of your kid is capable and experienced.
+It is essential that the person you put in charge of your child is capable and experienced.
 They need to be a great fit for your family, and have a great personality too!

-A good babysitter can make life much easier for you and fun for your kids.
-But a bad babysitter can sometimes be more trouble than they're worth!
+A good babysitter can make life much easier for you as well as a fun experience for your children.
+A bad babysitter, however, can sometimes be more trouble than they're worth!

 Finding the right babysitter can be hard.
 That's why you need a list of interview questions to test your sitter and make sure they will measure up to your expectations.

 It's good to ask your babysitter as many questions as you can think of.
 Some things that might seem obvious or expected to you could be unusual for a babysitter.
-The more things you talk about up front, the less chance there is of expectations being broken later on.
+The more things you talk about upfront, the less chance there is of any misunderstandings later on.

 There's an old saying when it comes to negotiating that "the first person to say a number loses."